 It’s just one of many delicious and easy recipes in her Weeknight Dinner Cookbook.
 This is one cookbook I think everyone should have in their kitchens.
 I love it so much that I bought one for each of my kids for when they have they’re out on their own.

-Cue The Weeknight Dinner Cookbook!
-Mary has section in the book with recipes that can be made in 15-25 minutes, 30-45, and meals that require just 5-10 minutes of prep and will cook on their own.
-There are So many delicious and easy recipes in Mary’s cookbook and some other blogger friends have made them as well.
+Mary has a section in the book with recipes that can be made in 15-25 minutes, 30-45, and meals that require just 5-10 minutes of prep and will cook on their own.
+There’s also a side dish section, condiments and spices, and of course, stress-free desserts.